 Continuing Education Program and Outreach

 The Continuing Education Program offers short courses to prepare environmental and occupational safety and health professionals for the ever-changing climate in regulation, compliance, and corporate culture.
 Short courses are designed for professionals working to promote occupational and environmental safety and health.
 Practicing occupational health nurses, physicians, safety engineers and industrial hygienists as well as educators, regulators, insurance underwriters, attorneys, union representatives, corporate and business managers, and manufacturing representatives benefit from our program and training.
 All courses are approved for the appropriate continuing education credits.

-Please continue onto our Continuing Education Program page for more information on the ERC 1st Monday Seminar Series and many other upcoming ERC Continuing Education Courses.
+Please continue onto our Continuing Education Program page for more information on upcoming ERC Continuing Education courses and conferences.